thechelle13/tech-client/README.md

 Access the application in your web browser at http://localhost:3000.

 Difficulties and Challenges Faced During Process:

-Throughout the development process, several challenges were encountered, including user authentication, database design, and form handling.
-These challenges were addressed and resolved to ensure a robust and user-friendly application.
+During the development phase, I encountered various challenges, such as issues with user authentication, database design complexities, and handling forms effectively.
+Additionally, accessing tech_user information became a challenge, especially for displaying information on the Home page.
+Editing a post was successful early but following the introduction of a new resource (area) after the production phase caused errors in edit of a Post until all addressed.

 **Public Links:**